Beatnik (company): 1996–2001: Incorporation and internet audio

+The company also announced its acquisition of Igor Software Laboratories in 1997, whose founders Steve Hales and Jim Nitchals developed the SoundMusicSys sound engine used in several Mac games as well as WebTV, which both Headspace and Igor had previously worked on together.
+This led to the sound engine being reworked into the Headspace Audio Engine, as well as developing the Rich Music Format (RMF), primarily utilized to play audio over the internet at small file sizes while allowing for the use of custom instrument samples.

 In 1997, Sun Microsystems licensed the Headspace Audio Engine for use in its Java virtual machines.
 The same year, Headspace released the Beatnik software system, consisting of the Beatnik Plug-In and the Beatnik Editor.
 The plug-in could be installed to allow for RMF playback, while the editor could be utilized to author RMF files.
 Companies that utilized the technology on their websites included Yahoo! and 7 Up, both of which featured sonic branding jingles played with the engine.
-David Bowie's website also featured an RMF version of his song "Fame", where users could select what layers of the track they wanted to hear.
+David Bowie's website in 1999 also featured an RMF version of his song "Fame", where users could select what layers of the track they wanted to hear.

-In 1999, Lorraine Hariton was hired as the president and chief executive of Headspace, although Dolby remained in his CEO position.
+In 1999, Lorraine Hariton was hired as the president and chief executive of Headspace, although Dolby remained the company's chief.
 Shortly after Hariton's appointment, the company was renamed to Beatnik, Inc., as the company had now become solely focused on delivering interactive audio using the Beatnik technology.
 During 1999 the company also acquired the company Mixman.
 The Headspace Music Library was also converted into CD format and released on several compilation CDs by FirstCom Music.